stephenie11/StudentManagement/README.md

 ```

-Go to ```http://localhost:8080/swagger-ui.html``` and type user stefania and password stefania in order to have access to the API and test the API.
+Go to ```http://localhost:8080/swagger-ui.html``` and type user stefania and password stefania in order to have access to the REST API and also be able to test the REST API.

 ### Swagger UI API documentation routes